nightroman/Invoke-Build/Tasks/Extends/README.md

 Examples below use the same parameter `Configuration` and show subtleties.

-## Renamed build tasks
+## Extending with prefix

-Build scripts in the inheritance tree are expected to have tasks with same names, e.g. `Build`, `Clean`, `Test`, etc. Tasks may be optionally renamed with prefixes, to avoid collisions or just for clarity.
+Scripts in the inheritance tree are expected to have tasks with same names, e.g. `Build`, `Clean`, `Test`, etc. Tasks may be renamed with prefixes, to avoid collisions or for clarity.

 In order to rename inherited tasks with a custom prefix, `ValidateScript` of `Extends` should return the script path with this prefix separated by `::`.